April 1 for Summer Semester Admission (classes begin in May)

 - Applicants must have earned a minimum grade-point average of 3.0 for the final two years of undergraduate study.

 - Faculty look for a match between the applicant’s goals and resources, and what the MATC program can offer.
-Sometimes further clarification is sought from an applicant, and based on that information, s/he may be accepted, denied or referred to another program that appears to be a better match to the applicant’s stated goals and interests.
+Sometimes further clarification is sought from an applicant, and based on that information, they may be accepted, denied or referred to another program that appears to be a better match to the applicant’s stated goals and interests.

 - Faculty review all of the other materials required by the MATC program to complete an application file: the applicant’s “goals statement,” professional essay, teaching and professional experiences as represented in the applicant’s résumé, and in the three recommendation letters.
-More detailed criteria for each of the above and their relative weights are outlined the Application Review form used by faculty reviewers.

 - The GRE (Graduate Record Exam) is not required, but GRE scores will be reviewed if available at the time of application.